 - Fire Drill Once a month

 - Shelter in Place Chemical One per semester

 - Shelter in Place Weather- One per semester

 - Lockdown One per semester

+- Evacuation Drill One per year

+- Secure Drill One per year

 MEDICAL PROCEDURES

 Students may be given medication by the nurse at school if the medicine is prescribed by the student's doctor and is in the original prescription container.
 A physician's statement must accompany each prescription.
 A copy of HISD's policy governing administration of medication is sent home with students at the opening of school.
 NOTE: The school must have students' current home, cell, work, and emergency phone numbers!
 Please be sure to notify the school as soon as these numbers change.